enesctnn/spotify-profile-app/README.md

 - User authentication with Spotify.
 - Display user's profile information.
 - View user's top tracks and artists.
+- View detailed track or playlist analysis with bar graphs and radar graphs.
+- Get recommendations by playlist tracks.
+- Create new playlist from recommended tracks.
 - Responsive design for various screen sizes.

 ## Technologies Used